Background: Poor adherence to inhaled corticosteroid (ICS) therapy is a barrier to

 effective asthma management and a risk factor for morbidity and mortality.
 Attempts to improve

-adherence have had a little measurable effect due to difficulty in accurately measuring adherence
+adherence have had little measurable effect due to difficulty accurately measuring adherence and

-and the complex nature of non-adherence.
-Electronic monitoring devices (EMDs) have been used
+the complex nature of non-adherence.
+Electronic monitoring devices (EMDs) have been used in

 Objective: This article reviews published, controlled studies employing EMDs as part of an

 intervention aimed at optimizing adherence in asthma and attempting to influence clinical